hamlim/ShirleysScheduler/frontend/JS documentation.md

 1. Use of LocalStorage to maintain persistent variables among several different html pages
 2. Use of jQuery's AJAX calls to send and receive data to and from the backend server.
 3. Use of FullCalendar developed by Adam Shaw.
 More info located [here](http://arshaw.com/fullcalendar/)
+4. `dashboard.html`, `profile.html`, and `calendar.html` all have FullCalendar objects (with tabs)
+5. Note if you change the value of something in the apime return JSON, like update the user email address, make the change to both the localStorage object and also a call to the server, this will allow us to keep up to date information on the user's computer (see `settings.js` for an example.)

 ## Documentation
 #### Written by Matt Hamlin